src-d/blog/content/post/asdf.md

 As some know very well, `pickle` contains a full-featured virtual machine inside, which is interpreted to recreate the serialized Python objects.
-The advantage is that we can serialize literally any object, except for few rare types like mutexes or executable code.
+The advantage is that we can serialize any object, except for few rare types like mutexes or executable code.
 The implied drawbacks are substantial though: we should not load a pickle from unreliable source because it is vulnerable to remote code execution attacks; the loader must implement a virtual machine,